update raspberry pi os to the latest version

 Updating sources.list

-As mentioned in the introduction, we use APT to update all of the packages on the system (either directly or with a graphical tool intermediate).
+As mentioned in the introduction, we use APT to update all the packages on the system (either directly or with a graphical tool intermediate).
 APT checks for new updates available on the repositories and suggests installation.

 The easiest way to upgrade your system to a new version is to change the repositories used by APT.
 But I also have an alternative to upgrading without commands if you are averse to it :).